 Holland's general treatment of Renton during the first half of the series is downright brutal at times.
 The fact he uses Renton as a punching bag on multiple occasions, basically taking out his own inadequacies on a kid, is enough on its own to be loathed by many fans.

 Most of the Gekkostate members get this treatment due to their cruel mistreatment of Renton.

 Whenever Talho slaps Holland, you can hear the sound of cheering around the world.

 Fans were also impressed when Renton gave Holland a Badass Boast on how he came back to the Gekkostate for Eureka.

 Tastes Like Diabetes: The ending could cause you to go into insulin shock even if you're not diabetic.

-Wangst: Renton for around half of the first episode.
+Wangst: Renton does a lot of griping around half of the first episode because his life isn't as exciting as he would like.
 Stays in sight for a while before it evolves into genuine Angst and then disappears.

 They Wasted a Perfectly Good Plot: When Renton finally reunites with his father, Adroc doesn't say a damn thing.
 This is because the Japanese voice casting crew couldn't find an actor they felt would do his character justice.
 Because of this, the apparent closure between Renton and his father that needed to be addressed in that episode seems to come off as weaker and inadequate, and it leaves a bitter taste in a lot of viewers' mouths.